top of page

 Common Conditions & How They Show Up In The Brain

 Many chronic conditions are misunderstood because they are viewed as isolated problems rather than expressions of how the brain and nervous system are functioning.
-Two of the most common—and most misunderstood—conditions we see are depression and fibromyalgia .
+Two of the most common—and most misunderstood—conditions we see are depression and fibromyalgia.
 Both are neurological, adaptive, and rooted in how the brain responds to stress, inflammation, and overload.
 Missed the Workshop?
-Watch the Replay on Facebook | YouTube Depression: Not a Flaw or Weakness Depression
+Watch the Replay on Facebook | YouTube Depression: Not a Flaw or Weakness Depression is n

 Jan 203 min read